 John H. Chafee (1988)

-Chafee was Governor of Rhode Island from 1962black and white picture of man to 1969, U.S. Secretary of the Navy from 1969 to 1972, and a U.S. Senator from Rhode Island from 1976 to 1999.
+Chafee was Governor of Rhode Island from 1962 to 1969, U.S. Secretary of the Navy from 1969 to 1972, and a U.S. Senator from Rhode Island from 1976 to 1999.
 As chair of the Senate Committee on Environment and Public Works, he made environmental matters a chief concern.
 Among them: advocating for amendments to strengthen the Safe Drinking Water Act in 1986 and the Clean Air Act in 1990, spearheading the 1980 Superfund program and the Oil Pollution Act of 1990, and writing the Coastal Barrier Resources Act of 1982, which established the Coastal Barrier Resources System (later renamed in his honor).
 As a result of his work, Chafee was a recipient of the Lady Bird Johnson Environmental Award.

 Sidney Yates (1987)